mark-glinberg/Knapsack-Project/code/README.md

 ## Usage

 Navigate to the <code>knapsack-project/code/</code> directory using your conda command prompt.
-Then run the following commands to create a proper conda environment to run this code (you may skip creating the conda environment if you already can run numpy and matplotlib):
+Then run the following commands to create a proper conda environment to run this code (you may skip creating the conda environment if you already can run numpy, pandas, and matplotlib):

 ```bash
 >> conda create -n <env_name> python=3.10